 Consumers in traditional societies have higher levels of satisfaction than those in secular-rational societies.
 Consumers in self-expressive societies have higher levels of customer satisfaction than those in societies with survival values.
 Each of the last two pairs is dichotomous.
 As the survivalistic societies evolve into self-expressive ones, they will experience greater satisfaction with the products and services.

 Literacy rate, trade freedom, and business freedom have a positive effect on customer satisfaction while per capita gross domestic product has a negative effect on customer satisfaction.

 Consumers in societies with fewer barriers to free trade and international commerce will express greater satisfaction with the goods and services they have experienced.
 Consumers in societies with fewer barriers to internal business development will express greater satisfaction with the goods they have experienced.

 It is believed that more satisfied consumers will be more loyal to the brand and therefore, generate higher incomes and higher profits.

 To cover all the indexes necessary for the research, the author has used for the cultural and socioeconomics variables WVS (World Values Survey), for the different industries across borders the NAICS, for the gross domestic product per capita, CIA World Factbook and the Index of Economic Freedom from the Heritage Foundation.

 The results were then analyzed through a multiple-level bootstrap, once by countries and once by NAICS index.
-The data confirms all hypothesis are correct.
+The data confirms all hypotheses are correct.
 All the parameters measured have been proved significant as predictors.
-Directions of further study are the distinction between satisfaction provided by private sector and satisfaction provided by the public sector; particular studies on a certain product.
+Directions of further study are the distinction between satisfaction provided by the private sector and satisfaction provided by the public sector; particular studies on a certain product.